enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/contrib.rst

 JQM dev environment:

-* Eclipse
+* Eclipse, latest version (standard for Enioka developers, it is of course possible to successfully use other IDEs or editors)
-* Maven (CLI, no eclipse plugin) for dependencies, build, tests, packaging
+* Maven 3.x (CLI, no Eclipse plugin) for dependencies, build, tests, packaging
 * Sonar (through Maven.
 No public server provided, rules are :download:`here </files/rules_sonar.csv>`)
 * Git

-Finally, please respect our coding style - it is C++ style, it's on purpose and we like it like that!
-An Eclipse formatter configuration file is provided :download:`here </files/format_eclipse_modified_java.xml>`.
-The Sonar rules we use are also included inside that directory.
+Finally, please respect our coding style and conventions: they are described in the :doc:`style` page.